 We can spot a certain trend when it comes to technology companies: it is usually the first-to-market company that can reap most of the benefits of a big investment.
 This may sound too far removed with regards to startups, but think of it this way: most of the time, a startup is operating so close to running out of money, that, unless that startup is developing a first-to-market product, it is usually not worth investing in keeping that something in-house.

 In the old days, every company kept their own mail server.
-Now you would be crazy to use something other than one of the corporate email providers such as Gmail or Outlook.
+Now you would be foolish to use something other than one of the corporate email providers such as Gmail or Outlook.
 They do what you could do much better and at a fraction of the cost.

 There are specific cases where a company might decide to invest in keeping a critical piece of infrastructure in-house.
 For example, a government institution might consider keeping an in-house email server a requirement to avoid denial-of-service attacks in case of conflict with the country that hosts Google or Microsoft's servers.
 Most of the time, this is not the case, however.